shinzui/react-semantic-ui-kit/README.md

 ## Current status

+The project is under heavy development.
+The goal is to initially implement all components without their javascript behaviors for the [0.2 milestone](https://github.com/shinzui/react-semantic-ui-kit/milestones/0.2).
-The project is still in its infancy but you can check the demo to see what's already implemented.
+Please check the demo to see what's already implemented.

 To run the demo: